kikiisong/HCI-homework/index.md

 ### The habit of keeping my phone close by

-I always have my phone near me.
+I always had my phone near me.
 As I started to pay close attention to my interaction with it, I noticed that I would reach for my phone, turn on the screen, check it, and then put it back again and again.
 I wasn’t aware of how often I was doing that until then.
 Sometimes I would even unlock the phone, thanks to the smoothness of the fingerprint unlock, and start doing completely unnecessary things, like opening the *Settings* menu or checking my inbox.
 It had become a motor reflex.

 It might not seem like a serious problem.
 Isn’t it just an a-few-minute break?
 Not really.
 It’s silently draining your cognitive energy.